Utilizing Improper Gaussian Signaling for Downlink Rate-Splitting Multiple Access systems with Imperfect Successive Interference Cancellation: Achievable Rate Analysis

 \subsection{Achievable Rate Maximization of the Private Streams}

-In the RSMA framework, private messages are designed to be decoded solely by their targeted users, inherently providing physical layer security.
-We therefore focus on private rate maximization and investigate how the degree of impropriety affects its performance.
+In RSMA systems, private messages are designed to be decoded solely by their targeted users, offering a natural advantage for physical layer security.
+We first investigate how the degree of signal impropriety $\kappa$ enhances the maximum achievable private rate.